-The proposed solution implements several layers of controls to protect cloud workloads while they reside within clouds and while they are migrated from one cloud to another.
+The proposed solution implements several layers of controls to protect workloads while they reside within clouds and while they are migrated from one cloud to another.
 The cloud workloads are still vulnerable.
 For example, an unknown software flaw in a cloud workload's software, or in the VMM underlying that workload, could be exploited, potentially compromising the workload itself.
 There are always residual risks for cloud workloads.
 The proposed solution includes only technical controls; therefore, risk involving the solution's physical environment, people (e.g., users, administrators), processes, and other non-technical items will also need to be addressed.

-394 4 Architecture
+4 Architecture

-At a high level, the trusted cloud architecture has three main pieces: a private cloud hosted at the NCCOE, an instance of the public IBM Cloud Secure Virtualization (ICSV), and an Internet Protocol
+At a high level, the trusted cloud architecture has three main pieces: a private cloud hosted at the NCCoE, an instance of the public IBM Cloud Secure Virtualization (ICSV), and an Internet Protocol Security (IPsec) virtual private network (VPN) that connects the two clouds to form a hybrid cloud.
+Figure 4-1 provides a simplified diagram of the architecture.

-- 397 Security (IPsec) virtual private network (VPN) that connects the two clouds to form a hybrid cloud. - 398 Figure 4-1 provides a simplified diagram of the architecture. - 399 The private on-premises cloud at the NCCoE consists of the following components: - 400 HSM for storing keys by Gemalto - 401 server, storage, and networking hardware by Dell EMC - 402 Intel processors in the Dell EMC servers - 403 compute, storage, and network virtualization capabilities by VMware - asset tagging and policy enforcement, workload and storage encryption, and data scanning by HyTrust - 406 multifactor authentication, network traffic monitoring, and dashboard and reporting by RSA - 407 The ICSV instance consists of the following components: - 408 IBM-provisioned servers with Intel processors - 409 compute, storage, network virtualization with VMware components - asset tagging and policy enforcement, and workload and storage encryption with HyTrust components - 412 The IPSec VPN established between the two clouds allows them to be part of the same management - 413 domain, so that each component can be managed and utilized in the same fashion, which creates one - 414 hybrid cloud.
-The workloads can be shifted or live-migrated between the two sites. - 415 Figure 4-1 High-Level Solution Architecture
+The private on-premises cloud at the NCCoE consists of the following components:

+- HSM for storing keys by Gemalto - server, storage, and networking hardware by Dell EMC - Intel processors in the Dell EMC servers - compute, storage, and network virtualization capabilities by VMware

+- asset tagging and policy enforcement, workload and storage encryption, and data scanning by HyTrust - multifactor authentication, network traffic monitoring, and dashboard and reporting by RSA

+The ICSV instance consists of the following components:

+- IBM-provisioned servers with Intel processors - compute, storage, network virtualization with VMware components - asset tagging and policy enforcement, and workload and storage encryption with HyTrust components

+The IPSec VPN established between the two clouds allows them to be part of the same management domain so that each component can be managed and utilized in the same fashion, which creates one hybrid cloud.
+The workloads can be shifted or live-migrated between the two sites.

-416 4.1 Architecture Components
+4.1 Architecture Components

-Within the high-level architecture, there are four main components that comprise the trusted cloudbuild:
+Within the high-level architecture, there are four main components that comprise the trusted cloud build:

-HSM component: This build utilizes HSMs to store sensitive keys within the environment.
+- HSM component: This build utilizes HSMs to store sensitive keys within the environment.
 One set of HSMs is used for the domain's root and issuing Transport Layer Security (TLS) certificate authorities (CAs), while another HSM is used to protect keys that are used to encrypt workloads.
-The HSM component is deployed in the private cloud at the NCCoE, and network access is strictly limited to only the machines that need to communicate with it.

-424 Management component: The identical functional management components are instantiated 425 across the NCCoE private cloud and the ICSV public cloud instance.
-The single management 426 console is used to operate the virtual infrastructure hosting the tenant workloads.
-At a 427 minimum, each management component consists of hardware utilizing Intel processors, 428 VMware running the virtualization stack, HyTrust providing the asset tagging policy enforcement 429 aspect, and RSA providing network-visibility, dashboard, and reporting capabilities.
-The 430 management components on each site are connected through the IPsec VPN to represent one 431 logical management element.
+The HSM component is deployed in the private cloud at the NCCoE, and network access is strictly limited to only the machines that need to communicate with it. - Management component: The identical functional management components are instantiated across the NCCoE private cloud and the ICSV public cloud instance.
+The single management console is used to operate the virtual infrastructure hosting the tenant workloads.
+At a minimum, each management component consists of hardware utilizing Intel processors, VMware running the virtualization stack, HyTrust providing the asset tagging policy enforcement aspect, and RSA providing network-visibility, dashboard, and reporting capabilities.
+The management components on each site are connected through the IPsec VPN to represent one logical management element.